 Financing an Engagement Ring With a Buy Now, Pay Later Loan

-A buy now, pay later loan (BNPL) works like it sounds — a purchase is spread out over time.
+A buy now, pay later loan (BNPL) means a purchase’s price is spread out over time vs. paid for upfront.
 Unlike different types of personal loans, a BNPL loan (also called a point-of-sale loan) may be done through a merchant or through a virtual card.
 These may have no interest if you pay in a set amount of time, but the repayment period may be short and there may be fees involved.

 Financing an Engagement Ring With a Buy Now, Pay Later Loan: Pros and Cons